influxdata/docs-v2/content/influxdb/v2.1/api-guide/guides-outline.md

 ### Introducing IoT Center

-Our IoT Center architecture has four layers:
+The IoT Center architecture has four layers:

 - **InfluxDB API**: InfluxDB v2 API.
 - **IoT device**: Virtual or physical devices write IoT data to the InfluxDB API.
 - **IoT Center UI**: User interface sends requests to IoT Center server and renders views for the browser.